 We performed a comparison between Amazon AWS and Azure Red Hat OpenShift based on real PeerSpot user reviews.

-Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable features of Amazon AWS are the high level of capabilities, cloud-native environment, developer-friendly, intuitive interface, and automation.
-The solution overall is easy to learn from the resources available."
+Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution can scale quite well."

 "In general, the cost management in Amazon is complicated.
 It's not too straightforward."